expfactory/expfactory-python/doc/source/getting-started.rst

 .. image:: _static/img/getting-started/3deployment.png

 Choosing "folder" will generate a local experiment, and either of the virtual machine options will produce a Vagrantfile that can be run to deploy the Virtual Machine.
 Specific instructions for a local vagrant or vagrant-aws are provided.
 Note that you can use the VagrantfileLocal or VagrantfileAWS file (renamed to Vagrantfile) as is from the `virtual machine <http://www.github.com/expfactory/expfactory-vm>`_ repo to generate a battery with all available, valid experiments.
+We expect to add docker deployment as an option.

 D. Experiment selection
 .......................